-For amounts over $60,000 at least two years financial statements are a must unless you are a "household name".
-Statements should reflect an equity position greater then the lease exposure Cost of the equipment less what could be recovered in a "fire" sale), positive working capital and cash flow (net profit + depreciation) that is equal to approx 1.3 times the annual debt payments including the proposed transaction.
+For amounts over $125,000 at least three years financial statements coverage are a must unless you are a "household name" ie Imperial Oil!.
+Statements should reflect an equity position greater then the lease exposure (cost of the equipment less what could be recovered in a "fire" sale), positive working capital and cash flow (net profit + depreciation) that is equal to approx 1.3 times the annual debt payments including the proposed transaction.

 Some industries do it a little differently (trucking, printing etc) but the above guidelines are about where it is at.
 Of course if you want to put up your house equity or bonds you can get whatever that is worth etc...but do you really want to go that route (ie a mortgage may make more sense)?